Dolphin drive hunting: Faroe Islands

 Whaling in the Faroe Islands takes the form of beaching and slaughtering long-finned pilot whales.
 It has been practiced since about the time of the first Norse settlements on these North Atlantic islands, and thus can be considered aboriginal whaling.
 It is mentioned in the Sheep Letter, a Faroese law from 1298, a supplement to the Norwegian Gulating law.

 It is closely regulated by the Faroese authorities, with around 800 long-finned pilot whales and some Atlantic white-sided dolphins slaughtered annually; mainly during the summer.
 The hunts, called grindadráp in Faroese, are non-commercial and are organized on a community level.
-Anyone who has a special training certificate on slaughtering a pilot whale with the spinal-cord lance can participate.
+Anyone who has a training certificate on slaughtering a pilot whale with the spinal-cord lance can participate.
 The police and Grindaformenn are allowed to remove people from the grind area.
-The hunters first surround the pilot whales with a wide semicircle of boats.
-The boats then drive the pilot whales into a bay or to the bottom of a fjord.
-Not all bays are certified, and the slaughter will only take place on a certified beach.

 Many Faroese consider the whale meat an important part of their food culture and history.
 Animal rights groups criticize the slaughter as being cruel and unnecessary.
 In November 2008, Høgni Debes Joensen, chief medical officer of the Faroe Islands and Pál Weihe, scientist, have recommended in a letter to the Faroese government that pilot whales should no longer be considered fit for human consumption because of the high level of mercury, PCB and DDT derivatives.
 However, the Faroese government did not forbid whaling.
 On 1 July 2011 the Faroese Food and Veterinary Authority announced their recommendation regarding the safety of eating meat and blubber from the pilot whale, which was not as strict as that of the chief medical officers.
 The new recommendation says only one dinner with whale meat and blubber per month, with a special recommendation for younger women, girls, pregnant women and breastfeeding women.
 From 2002 to 2009 the PCB concentration in whale meat has fallen by 75%, DDT values in the same time period have fallen by 70% and mercury levels have also fallen.